 All operations are governed by a corporate Information Security Policy which enforces the responsibilities of all Skills Base employees and contractors in relation to security of information assets including systems, software, and customer data .

 Credit card and financial records

-Skills Base enables your organizational Administrators to export your data so that you can maintain your own backup, or for archival or integration purposes.
+Skills Base enables your organizational Administrators to export data so that customers can maintain their own backup, or for archival or integration purposes.

 Skills Base has a defined Business Continuity Plan that allows our business to continue operating in the event that systems or physical locations become unavailable.

 We implement proactive system monitoring and have rules in place to detect important events such as failures, outages and errors.
 Appropriate alerting is implemented to provide notification of priority events, as defined by monitoring rules.

 Web Application Firewalla

 We implement Web Application Firewalls (WAFs) which monitor incoming traffic from the Internet.